 Similar to wheel spacers, adapters allow people to mount custom wheels on their cars, trucks, and SUVs.
 These disks are mounted on the wheel hub assembly to change the bolt pattern so a custom wheel can be used.

-Are Wheel Adapters and Spacers Safe?
+Are Wheel Adapters Safe?

 Many retailers claim wheel spacers and adapters are safe as long as proper installation instructions are followed, alignment is performed, high-quality, parts are purchased, and the accessories are designed for the specific make and model of the vehicle.
 However, countless retailers and manufacturers are failing to mention the rest of the story – risking the lives of everyone on the road.